 - 2 teaspoons pure vanilla extract

-- 2 cups whole wheat flour (ww pastry flour is also okay)
+- 2 cups whole wheat flour (whole wheat pastry flour is also okay)

 - 1/2 teaspoon salt